0xHunterr/Security-Notes/web-appsec/Web Vulnerabilities/clickjacking.md

  <label for="email">Email:</label>
  <br>
  <input type="text" id="email" value="Please enter your email!">
- <br><br> /*carefully position the iframe so the Transfer Balance button sits directly on top of this Subscribe button, using new lines created by HTML’s line break tag*/
+ <br><br> /*carefully position the iframe so the Transfer Balance button sits directly on top of this Subscribe button, using new lines created by HTML’s line break tag*/
  <input type="submit" value="Submit">
  </form>
  </div>